rkkocheran/air_quality_analysis/README.md

 ## Methods
 <details>
   <summary>Acquiring the Data</summary>

   I decided to look at nine cities, including the three I’ve lived in.
 While my focus was on those three cities, the others included provided a comparative baseline and covered different geographies, climates, population densities and flora.

   The nine cities were split into three groups covering Western, Middle and Eastern US.
 The Western regions included Seattle, Washington; San Diego, California; and Phoenix, Arizona.
 The Mid-US regions included Minneapolis, Minnesota; Denver, Colorado; and Austin, Texas.
 The Eastern regions included Phildelphia, Pennsylvania; Nashville, Tennessee; and Jacksonville, Florida.

-  #### Pollen.com

-  Collection of pollen data was achieved using webscraping.
-The data encompassed pollen-producing tree, grass and ragweed plants documented to grow in each city.
-The plants are categorized using flowering seasons (Spring, Summer, Fall and Winter), pollen type (Tree, Grass, Ragweed) and allergenicity levels (Mild, Moderate or Severe.)

-  Webscraping algorithms were created using Python, Jupyter Notebooks and the Anaconda environment.
-The resulting dataset was saved as a DataFrame, which was cleaned and prepared and then exported as both a CSV and a Microsoft Excel file.

-  The main challenge was the need to simulate “mouse-click” behavior within the website to iterate through the different chart categories (e.g. season and type.)
-This challenge was overcome by incorporating the Python module, Selenium, into the webscraping algorithm.
-After researching the Selenium WebDriver documentation, installing the module, and incorporating its functionality, the algorithm successfully iterated through each of the website’s charts and retrieved the data needed for each city.

-  Tools used: _Webscraping, Python (modules: pandas, requests, bs4 (BeautifulSoup), selenium webdriver, time), Anaconda, Jupyter Notebooks._

-#### Wikipedia.org
-  Collection of general city information was achieved by webscraping each city’s Wikipedia website using Python and Jupyter Notebooks.
-The categories gleaned included city name, county, city land area, elevation, population census year, population density, metro population, population rank and climate type.
-This data was converted into a pandas DataFrame which was exported as both a CSV and a Microsoft Excel file.

-  There were many challenges encountered while obtaining data from Wikipedia, most of which involved either the html tags or the formatting of the values.
-The specific challenges were:
-  -	The wiki data was not consistently tagged or titled (e.g. several states had unique or mislabeled tags.)
-  -	Some cities had multiple climates and/or counties listed.
-  -	UNICODE characters and unexpected symbols were embedded in many values.
-  -	Population and elevation data included both metric and standard measurements.
-  -	Some elevations contained a range of values instead of a single value.

-  All issues were handled in the webscraping algorithm using conditional statements, string manipulation (splitting, slicing, concatenation and character replacement), averages for ranges, and consolidation via common wording or locale.
-The resulting DataFrame retained only a few missing values which were manually entered into the exported Excel file, where final formatting of the data also took place.

-  Tools used: _Webscaping, Excel, Python (modules: requests, pandas, numpy, bs4 (BeautifulSoup), and re (regex)), Anaconda, Jupyter Notebooks._

-#### EPA.org
+#### 1. EPA.org
   Collection of particulate pollution data began with understanding the EPA (US Environmental Protection Agency) AQS (Air Quality System) Data Dictionary, available as a PDF [here](https://www.epa.gov/aqs/aqs-data-dictionary).
 I then looked at understanding the measurement parameters for the AQS using the reference table, available as a CSV file [here](https://aqs.epa.gov/aqsweb/documents/codetables/parameters.html).
 I decided to cast a wide net and include, in addition to parameters used in NAAQS (National Ambient Air Quality Standards) decisions, a few other parameters I knew were also notable respiratory irritants.
 Of the 1,477 available parameters, I narrowed my list down to 10, which optimized the processing time spent retrieving API data due to the EPA website’s limit of 5 parameters per request.
 The parameters were chosen based on the following criteria:
   -   Compounds that are used in the AQI (Air Quality Index) Reports, including ground level ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and particle pollution PM10 and PM2.5 which are “the most common ambient air pollutants regulated under the Clean Air Act” **(1)**.
 I chose to exclude parameter “88502”, characterized as “ACCEPTABLE PM2.5 AQI & SPECIATION MASS1”, which is not used in NAAQS decisions **(2)**.
   -   Other simple compounds that are known respiratory irritants such as smoke, carbon dioxide (CO2), nitric oxide (NO) and benzene.